 It is clear, however, that sludge is not the equivalent of gallstones.
 The practical implication of this uncertainty is that unless an individual's symptoms are typical of gallstones, sludge should not be considered as the cause of the symptoms.

 Gallstones are diagnosed in one of two situations.

 Ultrasonography is the most important means of diagnosing gallstones.
 Standard computerized tomography (CT or CAT scan) and magnetic resonance imaging (MRI) may occasionally demonstrate gallstones; however, they are not as useful compared to ultrasonography.

 Ultrasonography is a radiological technique that uses high-frequency sound waves to produce images of the organs and structures of the body.
 The sound waves are emitted from a device called a transducer and are sent through the body's tissues.
 The sound waves are reflected by the surfaces and interiors of internal organs and structures as "echoes."
-These echoes return to the transducer and are transmitted electrically onto a viewing monitor.
+These echoes return to the transducer and are transmitted onto a viewing monitor.
 On the monitor, the outline of organs and structures can be determined as well as their consistency, for example, liquid or solid.

 For transabdominal ultrasonography, the transducer is placed directly on the skin of the abdomen.
 The sound waves travel through the skin and then into the abdominal organs.
 Transabdominal ultrasonography is painless, inexpensive, and without risk to the patient.
 In addition to identifying 97% of gallstones in the gallbladder, abdominal ultrasonography can identify many other abnormalities related to gallstones.
 It can identify: